The History of Denial of

 (C) Kathleen Marden

 Early in my career as UFO and abduction researcher, I felt perplexed by the failure of physical science to take UFOs and alien abductions seriously.
-Was there funding for academic research studies on the evidence that these phenomena might be real and not imaginary?
+Was funding available for academic research studies on the evidence that these phenomena might be real and not imaginary?
 As part of my investigation, it seemed prudent to explore the official channels that have diverted funding away from the scientific study of UFOs, to the investigation of those so-called "weird" people who report UFO encounters.
-What I discovered is an orchestrated plan, through official channels, to effectively take the science out of UFO research.
+What I discovered is an orchestrated plan, through official channels, to effectively remove science interest in UFO research.

-The cover-up began in the mid-1940s and was strengthened in 1953, when a team of government scientists, intelligence officers, and military officials convened, with CIA funding, to view a limited amount of evidence and set official policy regarding UFOs and the people who observe them.
-Following this meeting, the lid came down in an orchestrated plan for official denial.
-At the same time, secret channels within the military establishment were studying UFO reports that might be a threat to national security.
-The official US Air Force program, Project Blue Book funneled reports that defied explanation into the top secret channels.
+The cover-up began in the mid-1940s and was strengthened in 1953, when the CIA funded Robertson Panel convened.
+A small group of government scientists, military officers, and CIA officers viewed a limited amount of evidence and established an official policy regarding UFOs and the people who observe them.
+Following this meeting, an officially orchestrated plan for ridicule of UFO witnesses, scientific dismissal based on logical deduction, not scientific evaluation, and monitoring of UFO organizations and its leaders was instituted.
+Covertly, channels within the military establishment were studying UFO reports that might be a threat to national security.
+The official US Air Force program, Project Blue Book funneled reports that defied explanation into secret channels.

-In October 1966, the Secretary of Defense announced the committee’s decision to appoint Edward U. Condon, PhD, a respected physicist at the University of Colorado to spearhead a formal study on unidentified flying objects, which resulted in the 1969 “University of Colorado Report on Unidentified Flying Objects”.
+In October 1966 the Secretary of Defense announced the committee’s decision to appoint Edward U. Condon, PhD, a respected physicist at the University of Colorado to spearhead a formal study on unidentified flying objects, which resulted in the 1969 “University of Colorado Report on Unidentified Flying Objects”.
 Ufologist’s high hopes for an objective study diminished when Dr. Condon made a series of negative public statements about the project, avoided cases that warranted serious attention, and personally focused upon “crackpot” cases.
-Yes, there is a lunatic fringe that Dr. Condon exploited, with assistance from two of his cronies.
-It was a highly political undertaking.
+He exploited a lunatic fringe with assistance from two of his associates.
+An thorough analysis of the documented evidence indicates that it was a highly political undertaking with a preconceived intent.

 At the project’s inception in 1966, Robert J. Low, assistant dean of the graduate school, wrote to university officials Thurston Manning and E. James Archer, “In order to undertake such a project, one would have to approach it objectively.
 That is, one has to admit the possibility that such things as UFOs exist.
 It is not respectable to give serious consideration to such a possibility…The very act of admitting these possibilities just as possibilities puts us beyond the pale…Our study would be conducted almost exclusively by non-believers who, although they couldn’t possibly prove a negative result, could and probably would add an impressive body of evidence that there is no reality to the observations.
 The trick would be, I think, to describe the project so that, to the public, it would appear to be a totally objective study but, to the scientific community, would present the image of a group on non-believers trying their best to be objective but having an almost zero expectation of finding a saucer…One way to do this would be to stress investigation, not of the physical phenomena, but rather of the people who do the observing—the psychology and sociology of persons and groups who report seeing UFOs…I can’t imagine a paper coming out of the study that would be publishable in a prestigious physical science journal.
 I can quite easily imagine, however, that psychologists, sociologists and psychiatrists might well generate scholarly publications as a result of their investigations of saucer observers.”(1)

 Levine handed the memo to David R. Saunders, PhD, a Condon Committee key staff member.
 In turn, the memo found its way to writer John G. Fuller.
-His expose’ in the May 14, 1968 issue of LOOK Magazine titled “Flying Saucer Fiasco: The half-million-dollar cover-up on whether UFOs really exist” blew the project wide open, enraged ufologists, and troubled American taxpayers.
-Doctor Condon expelled Saunders and Levine from the project because they had disclosed "the trick" to the American public.
+His expose’ in the May 14, 1968 issue of LOOK magazine titled “Flying Saucer Fiasco: The half-million-dollar cover-up on whether UFOs really exist” blew the project wide open, enraged ufologists, and troubled American taxpayers.
+Doctor Condon fired Saunders and Levine for insubordination because they had disclosed "the trick" to the American public.
 This disloyal move would not be tolerated.

 In keeping with his negative tone, at the end of the study, Condon issued the following statement: “Nothing has come from the study of UFOs in the past 21 years that has added to scientific knowledge.…we consider it safe to assume that no ILE (intelligent life elsewhere), outside of our solar system has any possibility of visiting Earth in the next 10,000 years.”(2)

-Despite the official statement made by Edward Condon that the committee found no evidence to justify a belief that extraterrestrial visitors have penetrated our skies, the special UFO subcommittee of the American Institute of Aeronautics and Astronautics found that 30 percent of the 117 cases studied in detail could not be identified.
-This independent conclusion was not in accordance with the highly political decision that extraterrestrial visitation is nonsense.
+Despite the official statement made by Edward Condon that the committee found no evidence to justify a belief that extraterrestrial visitors have penetrated our skies, the special UFO subcommittee of the American Institute of Aeronautics and Astronautics found that 30% of the 117 cases studied in detail could not be identified.

 The subsequent National Academy of Science’s report on the Condon Study states, “The least likely explanation for UFOs is the hypothesis of extraterrestrial visitations by intelligent beings.”
 Section 7 of the report states that UFO reports “should be of interest to social scientists.”
-Let us study those who see UFOs and ETs and those who have been memories of being taken to craft, to determine what aberrant psychological processes cause some people to believe the "impossible."
-Talk about a loaded political opinion!
-This taken together with the “trick memo” suggests that project’s conclusions and recommendations might have been predetermined before even one evidence file was examined.
+Why social scientists?
+They would receive funding to conduct academic studies on UFO witnesses and abductees to determine the psychological processes that cause some people to believe in the "impossible."
+It was an ingenious plan to dismiss the UFO presence and those who were witnesses as fantasy prone, perceptually challenged, or delusional.

 Footnotes: